-SRS disposes of sludge from the sanitary wastewater treatment facilities according to the requirements in the SCDHEC-issued NPDES land application permit.
-In doing so, the Site must sample the sludge to confirm it has met the permit's standards before applying it to the designated pine forest land.
+SRS disposes of sludge from the Central Sanitary Wastewater Treatment Facility according to the requirements in the SCDHEC-issued NPDES land application permit.
+In doing so, the Site must sample the sludge to confirm it has met the permit's standards before applying the sludge to the designated pine forest land.